desyqml/Pauli-Propagator/README.md

 ## Overview

-This project focuses on the propagation of Pauli operators through parametrized quantum circuits.
-It leverages the capabilities of the PennyLane library to define quantum circuits and apply transformations to observables.
+Convert the expectation values of a circuit’s observables into explicit functions of the circuit’s parameters.

 ## Usage